 A foreign person is exempt from the withholding tax on interest or royalties if that foreign person is a natural person who was physically present in the Republic for a period exceeding 183 days in aggregate during the 12-month period preceding the date on which the interest or royalty is paid, or the debt claim/royalty is effectively connected with a permanent establishment of that foreign person in the Republic, if that foreign person is registered as a taxpayer in the Republic.
 The reason is that the interest or royalty is subject to normal income tax.

 Dividends

-All dividends paid to non-residents are subject to a final withholding tax of 15%.
-That rate of tax may be altered by the provisions of an agreement for the avoidance of double taxation in place between South Africa and the other country.
+All dividends paid to non-residents are subject to a final withholding tax of 20% (15%).
+The rate of tax may be altered by a double tax agreement.
+Effective from 22 February 2017.

 Foreign entertainers and sportspersons